descope-sample-apps/wordpress-plugin/README.md

 ### Protecting Pages

 The final step to adding Descope to any of your website pages, is to add the session tag to the top of each page.
-The Descope WordPress plugin supports RBAC authorization for each of the pages, as well specific elements within a page.
+The Descope WordPress plugin supports RBAC authorization for each of the pages.

 Simply add the shortcode `[descope-session]` to a shortcode block in any of the pages you wish to require authentication for, and Descope will require authentication for any user that visits the page.